 The triathlon is a formidable event, but it's also extremely rewarding and provides a much more all-round training experience.
+Events take on varying distances, which means you don't have to be an athlete to give it a go.
 Making the jump from occasional fun runner to triathlete shouldn't be underestimated, though.
-So with this in mind, here is our beginner's guide to the triathlon:
+So with this in mind, here is our beginner's guide to the triathlon.

 Triathlons are - as the name suggests - a race in three parts: swimming, cycling and running.
 This is also the order in which nearly all triathlon events will take place, as most begin in the water and end on foot.
 Whilst no one reason has ever been given as the definitive, many put it down to simple concerns over safety - going from the riskiest activity through to the safest.

 Given the level of exhaustion a participant is likely to feel toward the end of a triathlon, it's best if energy reserves aren't almost completely depleted when trying to swim - especially as many races take part in open water.
 Likewise, travelling on a bicycle is almost invariably quicker than running, so it's best if this speedy part is done when a person has plenty of energy remaining.
 After all, grinding to a halt or completely hitting the wall when on foot is much less likely to result in injury for the person themselves or their fellow competitors than if they did so on a bike.

 What are the triathlon distances

 One major positive for would-be triathletes is the huge variety of distances on offer.
 This means that even some of the least confident triathletes or those who want to give it a try without too much commitment will still find something suitable.

 The shortest of these is the Super Sprint, which involves a 400 metre swim, 10km cycle and 2.5km run.
 Next up is the sprint, comprising of a 750m swim, 20k cycle and 5k run.